CalinRadoni/CalinRadoni.github.io-Jekyll/_posts/2021-04-06-CiscoASA_Backup_Script.md

 The script creates a directory named `ASA-yyyymmdd` and saves the running configuration of each ASA device in a file called `deviceName-yymmdd-running` in that directory.

 The script can be easily modified to save the startup config instead.

+**Warning:** This script does not work for large configuration files.
+Cisco ASA will close the connection before the whole data is sent !

 ## Prerequisite